EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 ### Atlas Scientific EZO Circuits<!--! {#menu_walk_atlas_scientific_sensors} -->

-The next several sections are for Atlas Scientific EZO circuts and sensors.
+The next several sections are for Atlas Scientific EZO circuits and sensors.
 The sensor class constructors for each are nearly identical, except for the class name.
 In the most common setup, with hardware I2C, the only required argument for the constructor is the Arduino pin controlling power on/off; the i2cAddressHex is optional as is the number of readings to average.